Q. What type of permit do I need?

 Q. Do I need a USDA PPQ permit to import plant DNA?

-A. Not unless the DNA is encoded with an infectious agent.
+A. Not unless the DNA encodes an infectious agent.
 In that case, it requires a pest permit (PPQ Form 526).

 We recommend that you also check with your State's Plant Regulatory Official for possible state-level restrictions.

 Q. Do I need a permit for herbarium specimens?

 A. It depends on the type of material being imported.
 A PPQ Form 588 permit is required for prohibited taxa including those that are unknown to science.
 Herbarium specimens that are already mounted and accessioned do not require a permit and conditions of importation are specified in the Miscellaneous Products Manual.
 A PPQ 526 permit is needed if your herbarium specimens include parasitic plants or Federal noxious weeds; a PPQ 621 permit is needed if your plant material is subject of protected species (aka CITES).
 To access these forms please visit the plant and plant products web page.

 If you are importing admissible plant taxa that are not mounted and accessioned, see the Plants for Planting Manual.
 A PPQ Form 587 is required for admissible plant taxa.